This Day In Music: September 16

 September 16, 1977 ~ Taalib Hassan Johnson, commonly known as singer Musiq Soulchild, born in Philadelphia, Pennsylvania, USA ~ Acclaimed R&B, hip-hop singer drawing from funk, blues, jazz and gospel.
 Released his Aijuswanaseing debut album in 1998 to critical acclaim.
 The follow-up, 2002's Juslisen, would debut atop the Billboard Hot 200 album charts, reach Platinum status and spawn the Billboard Hot 100 top 10 hits Halfcrazy and Dontchange.
 Recorded to a devoted and growing fanbase ever since, and is an in-demand collaborator guesting on recordings by Carlos Santana, the Roots, Ice Cube, and others

 September 16, 1973 ~ Avrum Sherman, commonly known as songwriter Al Sherman, passed away in Los Angeles, California, USA ~ Father of songwriters Robert Sherman and Richard Sherman.
-Al Sherman was one of Tin Pan Alley's most in-demand songwriters, oft collaborating with topnotch writers of the day including Sam Coslow, Irving Mills, Al Dubin, BG DeSylva, Harold Tobias, Harry M Woods, Buddy Fields, Al Lewis, Abner Silver, Edward Heyman, and others.
-Artist who have recorded songs written or co-written by Sherman include Fred Waring, Maurice Chevalier, Louis Armstrong, Benny Goodman, Ella Fitzgerald, Frank Sinatra, Bing Crosby, Rudy Vallee, Ozzie Nelson, Billie Holiday, Peggy Lee, Patti Page, Duke Ellington, and others ~ Sherman was born in 1897
+Al Sherman was one of Tin Pan Alley's most in-demand songwriters, oft collaborating with topnotch writers of the day including Sam Coslow, Irving Mills, Al Dubin, BG DeSylva, Harold Tobias, Harry M Woods, Buddy Fields, Al Lewis, Abner Silver, and Edward Heyman.
+Artist who have recorded songs written or co-written by Sherman include Fred Waring, Maurice Chevalier, Louis Armstrong, Benny Goodman, Ella Fitzgerald, Frank Sinatra, Bing Crosby, Rudy Vallée, Ozzie Nelson, Billie Holiday, Peggy Lee, Patti Page, and Duke Ellington ~ Sherman was born in 1897

 September 16, 1972 ~ R&B guitarist, bandleader, arranger Edgar Blanchard, full name Edgar Vernon Blanchard, passed away in New Orleans, Louisiana, USA ~ Worked with Roy Brown, Ernest McLean, Dave Bartholomew, Big Joe Turner, Ray Charles, Professor Longhair, Lloyd Price, Little Richard, Paul Gayten, Eddie Bo, Clarence Frogman Henry, Johnny Adams, and others ~ Blanchard was born in 1924